mahavedalla/mahavedalla/docs/questions/punna/what-are-forms-of-meritorious-deeds.md

-# What are forms of meritorious deeds?
+Question: What are forms of meritorious deeds?
 Answer in Brief: -
  Category: Puñña
 Sutta References: AN 9.20